The Klanghain

 Ethical Orientation through Semantic Coherence in Human–AI Interaction

-Project begun: July 2024 · documented from August 2024 · first version of the Klanghain: 3 December 2024 · completed: June 2026
+Project begun: July 2024 · documented from August 2024 · Klanghain, first complete version: 3 December 2024 · completed: August 1, 2026

 🌿 What Is the Klanghain